readium/readium-lcp-server/README.md

 ```

+databaseDialect can be : sqlite3, mysql, postgres, mssql

 *License Status Server*

 "lsd" section: parameters associated with the License Status Server.
 - "host": the public server hostname, `hostname` by default
 - "port": the listening port, `8990` by default
 - "public_base_url": the public base URL, combination of the host and port values on http by default
-- "database": the URI formatted connection string to the database, `sqlite3://file:lsd.sqlite?cache=shared&mode=rwc` by default
+- "database": the URI formatted connection string to the database, `sqlite3://file:lsd.sqlite?cache=shared&mode=rwc` by default.
+The URI starts with the database dialect (which can be sqlite3, mysql, postgres, mssql)
 - "auth_file": mandatory; the authentication file (an .htpasswd).
 Passwords must be encrypted using MD5.

 - "license_link_url": the url template representing the url from which a license can be fetched from the provider's frontend.
 This url will be inserted in the 'license' link of every status document.